apinf/emq-rest-api/README.md

 1. Clone this repository
 2. Open the repository directory in your terminal
+3. Update PostgreSQL credentials in `config/connections.js`
-3. Run the following command, which creates an admin user:
+4. Run the following command, which creates an admin user:

 ```
 sails_permissions__adminUsername="admin" sails_permissions__adminPassword="test12345" sails lift